 How to Fix Activation Error: 0xC004C003 on Windows 11

-The 0xC004C003 Activation error code is an old issue that has been around since Windows 7.
-But recently we’re seeing an explosion in user reports dealing with the 0xC004C003 error after an activation failure on Windows 10 and Windows 11.
+The 0xC004C003 activation error code is an old issue that has been around since Windows 7.
+However, recently we have seen a surge in user reports dealing with the 0xC004C003 error after an activation failure on Windows 10 and Windows 11.

 Windows Activation Error 0xC004C003

-After investigating this new resurfacing of this issue, it turns out that the problem most likely occurs when you try to activate an operating system (Windows 7, Windows 8.1, Windows 10, and Windows 11) with an OEM Activation 3.0 (OA3) Digital Product Key (DPK).
+After investigating the recent resurgence of this issue, it turns out that the problem most likely occurs when attempting to activate an operating system (Windows 7, Windows 8.1, Windows 10, and Windows 11) with an OEM Activation 3.0 (OA3) Digital Product Key (DPK).

-Whenever the licensing code tries to access a registry hive without the proper access, you can expect to see the 0xC004C003 as the access is denied and the product key is not extracted successfully.
+Whenever the licensing code tries to access a registry hive without proper access, you can expect to see the 0xC004C003 error, as access is denied and the product key is not extracted successfully.

-However, there are multiple causes on why the Activation utility doesn’t have the necessary permissions to activate your license key so it throws the 0xC004C003 error instead.
-Here’s a list of potential culprits:
+However, there are multiple causes for the Activation utility not having the necessary permissions to activate your license key, resulting in the 0xC004C003 error instead.
+Here is a list of potential culprits:

-• Target PC is missing the January 2021 Security Update – If you recently upgraded to Windows 11 and you’re no longer able to activate, you should start by ensuring that you have the January 2021 Security Update installed.
-If you’re using a standard-issue PC from a big OEM like the Intel Mini PC, you can most likely fix the issue once you update to the latest available OS build.
+• Target PC is missing the January 2021 Security Update – If you recently upgraded to Windows 11 and are no longer able to activate it, you should start by ensuring that the January 2021 Security Update is installed.
+If you are using a standard-issue PC from a major OEM, such as the Intel Mini PC, you can most likely fix the issue once you update to the latest available OS build.

-• Generic Licensing Key Inconsistency – Another scenario that might be applicable if you recently upgraded is a general licensing inconsistency.
-Most of these issues can be rectified by running the Activation troubleshooter and applying the recommended fix.
+• Generic Licensing Key Inconsistency – Another scenario that might be applicable is if you have recently upgraded, which could cause a general licensing inconsistency.
+Most of these issues can be rectified by running the Activation Troubleshooter and applying the recommended fix.

-• Recent Motherboard, GPU, or CPU change – If your windows version was previously activated and you’re suddenly discovered that it’s not, this might be because you recently changed your motherboard, CPU, or GPU.
-If you recently made some hardware changes to your PC, you should be able to re-activate your Windows installation by re-arming the Software Licensing Management Tool.
+• Recent Motherboard, GPU, or CPU change – If your Windows version was previously activated and you suddenly discover that it is not, this might be because you recently changed your motherboard, CPU, or GPU.
+If you recently made some hardware changes to your PC, you should be able to reactivate your Windows installation by rearming the Software Licensing Management Tool.

-• Incorrect Product key for Windows version – If you were using a Home Windows version and upgraded to a different version of Windows 11 (PRO, Enterprise, or N version), chances are you’re seeing this error because of the product key that you own is not compatible with this version.
+• Incorrect Product key for Windows version – If you were using a Home Windows version and upgraded to a different version of Windows 11 (Pro, Enterprise, or N version), chances are you’re seeing this error because the product key you own is not compatible with this version.

-• Microsoft account-related issue – It’s also possible to face this issue due to a Microsoft account-related issue that is entirely beyond your control.
-In this case, the only viable fix that you can pursue is to get in touch with a Microsoft live agent and ask them to troubleshoot the issue.
+• Microsoft account-related issue -It’s also possible to encounter this issue due to a Microsoft account-related problem that is entirely beyond your control.
+In this case, the only viable solution you can pursue is to contact a Microsoft live agent and ask them to troubleshoot the issue.

-Now that you are familiar with every potential cause that might trigger the 0xC004C003 error, let’s start troubleshooting the issue away:
+Now that you are familiar with every potential cause that might trigger the 0xC004C003 error, let’s begin troubleshooting the issue.

-Since this issue is almost always related to an inconsistency related to a registry hive that the Activation tool can’t access due to insufficient access permissions, the first thing you should investigate is your current Windows build.
+Since this issue is almost always related to an inconsistency in a registry hive that the Activation tool cannot access due to insufficient access permissions, the first thing you should investigate is your current Windows build.

-All you need to do to make sure it’s installed is install every available update until you bring your Windows to build to the latest.
+All you need to do to ensure it’s installed is to install every available update until you bring your Windows build up to date.

-Note: Keep in mind that if you’re using the Intel NUC11PHKi7CAA Mini PC, chances are you’re seeing this activation error due to a conflict between the motherboard driver and the KB5001692.
-In this case, too, the solution is the same – you need to install the latest pending feature updates, security updates, and cumulative updates via Windows Update.
+Note: Keep in mind that if you are using the Intel NUC11PHKi7CAA Mini PC, chances are you will see this activation error due to a conflict between the motherboard driver and KB5001692.
+In this case as well, the solution remains the same – you need to install the latest pending feature updates, security updates, and cumulative updates via Windows Update.

-If this scenario sounds like it could be applicable and you’re not using the latest version of Windows, follow the instructions below for step-by-step instructions on installing every pending security update:
+If this scenario seems applicable and you are not using the latest version of Windows, follow the step-by-step instructions below to install every pending security update.

 Note: The instructions below will work on both Windows 10 and Windows 11.

-1. Press Windows key + R to open up a Run dialog box.
-Next, type ‘ms-settings:windowsupdate’ inside the text box and press Enter to open up the Windows Update screen.
+1. Press the Windows key + R to open a Run dialog box.
+Next, type ‘ms-settings:windowsupdate‘ inside the text box and press Enter to open the Windows Update screen.

 Accessing the Windows Update screen